Tod92/Python_Testing/README.md

     This is a proof of concept (POC) project to show a light-weight version of our competition booking platform.
 The aim is the keep things as light as possible, and use feedback from the users to iterate.
+    Main functionalities are :

+    * Checking available points for each club in a table.
+Does not require login to the app.

+    * After logging in with club's email, booking places to a wanted competition.

 2. Getting Started